Afro-Latin Jazz Workshop w/ Sekou

 Afro Latin Jazz Fusions and Techniques:

-Structurally derived from traditional Afro Cuban /Jazz/ African classes and Pilates practices, Sekou's warm-up guides the dancers through breathing and fluid movement exercises that strengthen technique, musicality, and flexibility.
-All the while breaking down the intricacies of Afro-Latin Dance rhythms, body movements, and attitude.
-The across-the-floor combos get the dancers moving with turns and jumps using authentic Afro Latin moves and Jazz promoting spatial awareness, power, and presence.
-Class choreography includes movements covered during class fused with various mainstream styles from urban to contemporary dance.
+Structurally derived from traditional Afro Cuban /Jazz/ African classes and pilates practices, Sekou's warm-up guides the dancers through breathing and fluid movement exercises that strengthen technique, musicality and flexibility.
+All the while breaking down the intricacies of Afro Latin Dance rhythms, body movements and attitude.
+The across-the-floor combos gets the dancers moving with turns and jumps using authentic Afro Latin moves and Jazz promoting spacial awareness, power and presence.
+Class choreography includes movements covered during class fused with various

 Where: Cambridge Athletic Club, 215 First Street, Cambridge, MA.
 02142